 Though depopulation and disposal operations at the egg-laying facility wrapped up Friday, the CDA is still working with the producer on eliminating the virus from the premises and the facility remains under quarantine.

-State health officials said Tuesday that anyone who works with poultry or dairy cattle and who develops flu-like symptoms should seek medical care or call CDPHE at 303-692-2700 (or 303-370-9395 after normal business hours), so the state health department can facilitate flu testing and provide antiviral medication if needed.
+State health officials advised people — especially those who work with poultry or dairy cattle and who develops flu-like symptoms — to seek medical care or call CDPHE at 303-692-2700 (or 303-370-9395 after normal business hours), so the state health department can facilitate flu testing and provide antiviral medication if needed.

-This most recent outbreak in Weld County is the first at a egg-laying facility in Colorado since the summer of 2024 and the fourth across the state so far this year, according to the CDA.
-In all, 10 workers in the state have tested positive for the virus since May of 2024.
+This most recent outbreak in Weld County is the fourth across the state so far this year, according to the CDA.
+In all, 10 Colorado workers have tested positive for the virus since 2022.